 You can provide your information to us by clicking here and using a self-service tax interview process that will guide you through entering your taxpayer information and validating your W-9 or W-8BEN form.
 In order to fulfill the IRS requirements as efficiently as possible, answer all questions and enter all information requested during the Tax interview.

 Avoid misspellings or entering incorrect Tax Identification Numbers, both of which can result in an invalidated tax form.
-Move forward or backward through the Tax Interview process at your own pace.
-Don't worry if you're not sure which form (W-9 or W-8BEN) applies to you.
-The answers you provide during the Tax Interview will automatically determine that for you.
-To help protect the security of your taxpayer identification information, please do not disclose it by email or over the phone.
+Move forward or backward through the tax interview process at your own pace.
+Don't worry if you are not sure which form (W-9 or W-8BEN) applies to you.
+The answers you provide during the Tax interview will automatically determine that for you.

 See answers to frequently asked questions below, and learn more at the IRS website.